How to Recover Data from NAS QNAP Turbo Station TS-h1277XU-RP RAID Arrays: Mechanical and Logical Failures Overview

 To minimize the risk of data loss, it is crucial to regularly back up the data stored on the NAS device to separate storage or cloud services.
 Additionally, ensuring proper network configuration and IP address management can help maintain stable connectivity and accessibility to the NAS device.

-Although NAS Turbo Station TS-h1277XU-RP can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-h1277XU-RP can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view